CCI-MOC/hil/docs/rest_api.md

 Possible Errors:

-* 404, if the network does not exist
 * 409 if:
     * The network is connected to a node or headnode.
     * There are pending actions involving the network.